GrieferAtWork/KOSmk4/kos/src/libc/README.md

 	PUBLIC FILE *g_stderr = &default_stderr; /* !Relocation: &default_stderr */
 	```

-- The `R_386_NONE` relocation:
-	- Origin/cause is unknown and investigation might be warranted.
-A likely culprit might be exception handling and the discarding of `.data.rel.local.DW.ref.__gxx_personality_v0` in libc's linker script...
-- The `R_386_TLS_DTPMOD32` relocation:
-	- In order to facility `<pthread.h>` and a thread-local `errno`, libc includes a TLS section which contains 1 variable `current`.
-This variable holds everything needed for TLS and cannot be removed or circumvented without making pretty much everything about libc thread-unsafe.
-Working around this relocation would force libc to stray away from standard ELF thread-location variables support, which would be a bad idea due to the ease in implementation, integration with `libdl.so`, and interoperability with third-party libraries due to its standardization originating from outside the bounds of KOS development (going as far as GCC support).
-	  Removal of this relocation is out of the question, and the only feasible approach would be to move all of libc's TLS stuff into `libdl.so`, which is also a bad idea since `libdl.so` is meant to be unconscious and entirely disconnected of which libc is used (if any) and what libc does.
 - The `R_386_GLOB_DAT` relocation against `__stack_chk_guard`:
 	- A possible candidate for future removal, this relocation is the result of libc being compiled with `-fstack-protector-strong`.
 A global variable `extern uintptr_t __stack_chk_guard;` is defined that contains a random™ value which is used to detect stack corruption as the result of buffer overruns.
 	  Optimization potential exists because on KOS it is actually libc itself which defines this global variable, such that differently generated code could already resolve it at link-time (rather than run-time).
 	  A proposed solution to rid of this relocation would be to read GCC's source code and see if there is a way to alter the name of the symbol used and have it point at an `INTERN` alias of `__stack_chk_guard`.
 If this is not possible, an alternate solution might be to modify libc's assembly to hard-change the symbol's name prior to final assembly (similar to what `libdl.so` does to prevent relocations against `__gxx_personality_v0`; s.a. `COMPILE_WITH_ASM_FILTER from kos.misc.libmagic.steps.c`), though due to the large number of source files that partake in the creation of libc, this might add too much overhead to the build process, with too little gain in return.
 Further investigation might be warranted.
+- The `R_386_TLS_DTPMOD32` relocation:
+	- In order to facility `<pthread.h>` and a thread-local `errno`, libc includes a TLS section which contains 1 variable `current`.
+This variable holds everything needed for TLS and cannot be removed or circumvented without making pretty much everything about libc thread-unsafe.
+Working around this relocation would force libc to stray away from standard ELF thread-location variables support, which would be a bad idea due to the ease in implementation, integration with `libdl.so`, and interoperability with third-party libraries due to its standardization originating from outside the bounds of KOS development (going as far as GCC support).
+	  Removal of this relocation is out of the question, and the only feasible approach would be to move all of libc's TLS stuff into `libdl.so`, which is also a bad idea since `libdl.so` is meant to be unconscious and entirely disconnected of which libc is used (if any) and what libc does.
+- The `R_386_32` relocation against `__gxx_personality_v0`:
+	- This one is the result of `.data.rel.local.DW.ref.__gxx_personality_v0`, which is required to allow exceptions to be propagated through functions from within libc. the `__gxx_personality_v0` symbol, while already defined within `libc.so`, may actually be overwritten by `libstdc++` (if loaded), as the one provided by libc itself lacks support for c++ exceptions (and only supports KOS kernel exceptions).
 - Jump relocations against symbols:
 	- `__cxa_begin_catch`, `__cxa_end_catch`, `_Unwind_Resume`
 	  All of these symbols relate to c++ exception handling (which is used by libc to integrate into the KOS kernel exception system; s.a. exception-enabled system calls and CamelCase variants of standard functions found in `<kos/...>` headers, such as `Malloc` in `<kos/malloc.h>`)